 Dr. Bauer is certified by the American Board of Urology and is a diplomate of the National Board of Medical Examiners.
 He has been awarded 13 research awards for his research in basic science and clinical urology.
 He has held or currently holds over 20 academic or committee appointments.
 He is currently an assistant professor in the department of surgery at the Uniformed Services University of the Health Sciences and an adjunct assistant research professor in the department of radiology at the Georgetown University School of Medicine.
 Dr. Bauer has served on many American Urological Association (AUA) committees at the special invitation of the president of the AUA.
 He was the consultant to the Technology Assessment Counsel and a member of the Surgical Simulation, Robotics, Telemedicine, and Informatics Committees.
 He currently also has an appointment to the Committee on Alternative Medicine.

 Dr. Bauer has done a large amount of research in the field of urology in a short five-year period from 1995 to 2000.
 He has been an invited speaker at over 75 professional presentations and has currently published 57 research articles in numerous prestigious medical journals.
 His research topics span quite a diverse subject area such as prostate cancer, benign prostate diseases, surgical simulation, tele-surgery, medical robotics, and many others.

-Dr. Bauer is a member of the American Urological Association, Mid-Atlantic Urological Association, Wayne State University School of Medicine Alumni Association, Association of Military Surgeons of the U.S., Society of Government Service Urologists, American Medical Association, Genesee County Medical Society, Michigan State Medical Society and is a Fellow of the American College of Surgeons (FACS).
+Dr. Bauer is a member of the American Urological Association, Mid-Atlantic Urological Association, Wayne State University School of Medicine Alumni Association, Association of Military Surgeons of the U.S., Society of Government Service Urologists, American Medical Association, Genesee County Medical Society, and Michigan State Medical Society.

 Please click here to view the complete CV (Curriculum Vitae) of Dr. Bauer, for full details of his background.